FAQ: Questions Asked Frequently: The Algorithm

-The fact that~\eqref{eqn:output-listing} defines exactly the same function as~\eqref{eqn:output-factorized} follows from the following trivial observation: for every fixed tuple $\mv x_{[f]}$, $\psi_S(\mv x_S) \neq \mv 0$ for all $S\in\calE_f$ implies $\psi_{S/S}(\mv x_S) = \mv 1$ for all $S\in\calE_f$, which in turns implies $\psi_{U_k}(\mv x_{U_k}) = \mv 1$, for all $k \in [f]$.
+The fact that~\eqref{eqn:output-factorized} defines exactly the same function as~\eqref{eqn:output-listing} follows from the following trivial observation: for every fixed tuple $\mv x_{[f]}$, $\psi_S(\mv x_S) \neq \mv 0$ for all $S\in\calE_f$ implies $\psi_{S/S}(\mv x_S) = \mv 1$ for all $S\in\calE_f$, which in turns implies $\psi_{U_k}(\mv x_{U_k}) = \mv 1$, for all $k \in [f]$.

-Eliminating free variables and then recovering them back by~\eqref{eqn:output-factorized} are equivalent to the two phases of Yannakakis algorithm~\cite{dblp:conf/vldb/yannakakis81}.
+Eliminating free variables and then recovering them back by~\eqref{eqn:output-factorized} are equivalent to the two phases of the Yannakakis algorithm~\cite{dblp:conf/vldb/yannakakis81}.
 Our implementation of $\InsideOut$ in LogicBlox follows the elimination/recovery method.
 The reason $\OI$ is faster on~\eqref{eqn:output-factorized} than on~\eqref{eqn:output-listing} is that the factors $\psi_{U_k}$ help filter out potential tuples $\mv x_{[f]}$ for which $\varphi(\mv x_{[f]})=\mv 0$.
 We will see in the analysis below the effect of this idea in the overall runtime.
-One nice consequence of this strategy is that, in essence, ``freeness'' (of variables) is also a semiring aggregate.
 The entire algorithm is sketched out in Algorithm~\ref{algo:IO}.